pls-shareit/web/README.md

 ## Setup

-The files that make up the frontend are built using [Webpack](https://webpack.js.org) and [Vue](https://vuejs.org).
+The files that make up the frontend are built using [Vue](https://vuejs.org).
 You can either install the relevant tools to build the frontend yourself, or grab a pre-built ZIP file.

 You should set up the API server before setting up the frontend, if you haven't already done so.